Brothers offer thief spare parts for stolen waterblaster

 The owners of a stolen water blaster have taken the unusual step of offering the perpetrator a few maintenance tips and some spare parts.

-Brothers Anton and Neil Jones from Te Kauwhata, were the unfortunate owners of a Karcher 10/25HD water blaster.
-They awoke last Saturday morning to discover their beloved water blaster had disappeared after four years of ownership.
+Brothers Anton and Neil Jones, from Te Kauwhata, awoke last Saturday morning to discover their beloved Karcher 10/25HD water blaster had disappeared after four years of ownership.

 In a surprisingly generous twist, the Waikato brothers have extended an offer to the thief.